Where We Are Going

 - An ability to make comprehensive comparisons of fatality, injury, and accident rates across modes, with comparable scope and denominators.

-- Better use of technology for collecting data, and better methods for analyzing safety data.
+- Better use of technology for collecting data and better methods for analyzing the data.

 Data Needs for Mobility

-- A means of measuring user transportation cost, time, and reliability with time series data.
+- A means of measuring user transportation cost and travel time with time series data.

 - A more complete understanding of variables influencing travel behavior.